Python-do-ECARES/Classes/Session_2/Readme.md

 ![](images/step1.A.png)

 This will open a window in your GitHub Desktop environment.
-Check the local path where to clone the repo and click "Clone".
+Check the local path where to clone the repository and click "Clone".

 ![](images/step1.B.png)